sagemath/sagewiki_to_gh-2022-10-10/days10.md

    * 15h30-16h00 Contributed Talk 2
    * 16h00-16h30 Contributed Talk 3

-The SAGE Days 10 dinner will take place on the 11th.
+The Sage Days 10 dinner will take place on the 11th.

 === Location: ===